A Taste of the Apostle Islands with Beth Dooley

 DAY 2: Wake to the scent of strong coffee and dig into a hearty breakfast of farmstead bacon, steel cut oatmeal, yogurt, fresh berries and local jams and honey.
 Depending on weather and the direction of the wind, options for the day include paddling out to explore the skeleton of the famous Fedora shipwreck near Buffalo Bay or paddling to the Mawikwe Bay Sea Caves.
 In the evening, we'll head to the beach for a shore dinner including; Lake Superior whitefish, pan-fried over an open fire, wild rice, and fresh salads.
 Our friend Nick, a local guide and ricer, will share Native American legends as we enjoy s’mores over a beach fire.

 DAY 3: Who can resist the scent of sizzling sausage and griddling pancakes?
 We’ll enjoy a hearty breakfast before paddling out to Sand Island to explore the Swallow Point Sea Caves.
-After a picnic lunch of local sausages, farmstead cheeses and brick oven breads on a sandy beach, we’ll paddle onward to the historic lighthouse.
+Enjoy a picnic lunch of local sausages, farmstead cheeses and brick oven breads at beautiful Justice Bay beach.
 Our last night’s dinner is a sumptuous Wisconsin barbecue, capped by picking fresh berries at an organic orchard for dessert.

 DAY 4: Enjoy morning coffee, take a short hike to "School Bus Rock" and enjoy a delicious brunch of farm-to-table bacon, fresh eggs, sheep or goat yogurt, homemade jams and local pastries.
-Say goodbye to your new friends and head home by noon.
+Say goodbye to your new friends before heading home mid-morning.

 Note On Weather: Sea kayaking is incredibly weather dependent.
 In the chance of high winds or heavy rains you may enjoy various mainland hikes or other local activities in replace of kayaking.